 A session or ‘web session’ is a collection of online activities done by an individual to web applications within a given period of time.
-A web session includes activities that are interactive to visitors such as filling out online forms, searching options and exploring the web application content.
-Web applications retain session information to multiple requests as well as to differentiate between authenticated users and anonymous users.
+A web session includes activities that are interactive to visitors such as filling out online forms, searching options, and exploring the web application content.
+Web applications retain session information for multiple requests as well as differentiate between authenticated users and anonymous users.

-To manage security controls, protect private data and provide access to authorized users a session requires a session ID which is used by web application servers to identify authentic users in network communications.
-An efficient session management technique is required to keep track of multiple session ID.
-The different techniques used by web applications for identifying individual sessions are cookies, URL rewriting, SSL and hidden form fields.
+To manage security controls, protect private data, and provide access to authorized users a session requires a session ID which is used by web application servers to identify authentic users in network communications.
+An efficient session management technique is required to keep track of multiple session IDs.
+The different techniques used by web applications for identifying individual sessions are cookies, URL rewriting, SSL, and hidden form fields.

 Cookies: A cookie is a small piece of information that is used to identify an individual session.
 It is created by a web server whenever a user accesses a web application.
 A cookie gets saved by the web browser to the user’s device and can be used for recognizing users by the web server.
 Sometimes, multiple cookies are stored in a particular device during a single session.
 Cookies are used by a particular web server to keep track of a user’s browsing history.
 They can also be used for tracking a user’s personal information such as username or password.

 URL rewriting: It is a process of session management in which a web server rewrites the URL by adding a bit of extra information to each link.
 The extra information is then used for identifying sessions of a particular user.
 In this process, a token or a parameter is added to the end of a URL.
 By clicking on a particular URL that has parameters, a request is sent to the web container to fetch the parameter for session management.
 This technique is used when browsers are unable to support cookies or a user disables them.